 Now even though Twitter is the most open platform there is, exactly this can sometimes be daunting.
 Everyone is busy and chatting away with others.
 How can you too get involved more easily?

 There are a few very simple techniques that allow you to do this, by simply retweeting or relating to an article one of the people you follow have written.
-For more simple details on this, you can have a look at this to kick off more conversations.

 8.)
 What is Twitter etiquette?